Dear Parents and Guardians,

 - All lunches and snacks brought to school must be dairy or pareve (neutral).
 Bringing meat from home is not permitted.
 Please see the Kashrut Policy for complete food guidelines.

 - Students are encouraged to bring fruit or other healthy foods for their snacks and lunches.
 See your child’s schedule for snack time(s).
-Generally, each grade has time during the day for two snacks.
+Generally, each grade has time during the day for one or two snacks.

 - Please make sure your child's snacks and lunches are labeled with their name and grade and do not require heating or refrigeration.
 Please pack utensils that may be needed as well.